bateso88/acebook-sholk/README.md

 #### Alert messages

 - Depending on what the user has just done on the page, they will recieve certain alert messages at the top of their screen. e.g. If a user has just signed up they will get a welcome message on the home page or if a user that hasn't signed in tries to click on the posts page they will get an alert telling them to sign in or sign up before continuing.
-- A user is given a warning message if they try and edit other peoples posts

 ## Key Contributors